Limit of trees with fixed degree sequence

-Indeed, one can construct both $\D$-trees and ICRT in $(\R^+)^{\N}$ using a dimension for each branches (see Aldous \cite{Aldous1}), and since by Theorem \ref{SB} (b) the cuts and glue points converge, it directly follows that the subtrees obtained from the first branches converge.
+Indeed, one can construct both $\D$-trees and ICRT in $(\R^+)^{\N}$ using a dimension for each branches (see Aldous \cite{Aldous1}), and since by Proposition \ref{pro:First_branches_D} the cuts and glue points converge, it directly follows that the subtrees obtained from the first branches converge.
 We omit the straightforward details.

-Toward (ii), we adapt the proof of Theorem \ref{Height} (a) to prove the following lemma: \begin{lemma} For every $\e>0$,
+Toward (ii), we adapt the proof of Theorem \ref{thm:D_Height} to prove the following tightness result: \begin{lemma} For every $\e>0$,